thingybase/server/app/content/pages/projects/deep-freezer-inventory.html.md

 ### Remove from inventory

-When you're ready to eat an item you need to remove it from Thingybase.
+When you're ready to eat an item you'll need to remove it from Thingybase.
 To do that turn the camera on your phone, hold up the item so the label is clearly visible and a link should appear.
 When you open that link you'll be taken to that item in Thingybase.
 All you do now is delete the item and its gone from Thingybase.
-That's it.
-Enjoy your meal!
+That's it, well, except for reheating your delicious meal.
+Enjoy!